-- Where does the preferred Route C3 go through Thurrock?
+- Where would the preferred Route C3 Lower Thames Crossing go?
 How will it impact me?

 Regardless of whether you live inside or outside of the Red Line area, there is no doubt that you will be affected in some way by the proposed Lower Thames Crossing Route C3.Some issues to consider are:

-- Air and noise pollution – Pollution is already terrible in Thurrock C3 will just add to it, creating a toxic triangle in the borough.
+- Air and noise pollution – Pollution is already terrible and C3 will just add to it, creating a toxic triangle in the borough.

 - Extra traffic in the area, we already get people cutting through the borough if there are issues with the current crossing, with C3 it would just encourage more cut throughs.